Ivansstyle/VideoTeamHomework/README.md

 A SIGNAL to start processing (as a data presence) can actually be more reliable to use, but has not been specified in the task.
 With a signal, the processing thread can be started only after the generator has completed the first vector (waterfall model).

-Quick fix for this is adding a small delay between checks, to make sure that lock is released more often than locked.
+Quick fix for this is adding a small delay between checks, to make sure that lock is released more often than locked. **This is implemented.**

 - Aggregation with custom loop to avoid integer overload: